How to Pay for Your MBA

 - Chapter 2 – Low Cost (or Free) MBA Funding Options

 - Chapter 3 – Going to a Bank or Financial Institution

 - Chapter 4 – Paying Off Your MBA Loan

 - Chapter 5 – Special Chapter for Veterans

 - Chapter 6 – Special Chapter for International Students

 Rushing into a top AACSB accredited online MBA program at the last minute is not in your best interests.
 At the last minute, you have little time to compare schools and programs.
 You may not be able to find the program that matches your requirements.
 Plus, time restrictions mean you have little control over the many processes involved.
-With time on your hands, you can comparison shop, find the lowest cost loans with the best terms.
-Do this at the last minute and you have to sign up for whichever loan you can get in the shortest possible time.
+With time on your hands, you can compare and find the lowest cost loans with the best terms.
+Do this at the last minute, and you have to sign up for whichever loan you can get in the shortest possible time.

 Investing early for your higher education